PHY407-UofT/lectures-2018/README.md

 https://utoronto.syzygy.ca
 You will want to bookmark this link.
 Syzygy is a fantastic new service run by the Pacific Institute of Marthematical Sciences in Vancouver, and is hosted on Compute Canada's servers.
 Once you've logged in, start the server.

-2. Start a terminal.
-In the top right corner, below the "Logout" and "Control panel" buttons, hit "New".
+2. Start a terminal: in the top right corner, below the "Logout" and "Control panel" buttons, hit "New".
 In the drop-down menu that appears, hit "Terminal".

 3. Go to wherever you want the future folder to be located.
 It could be your home folder: